 - As embedded Linux is free and open-source with a large community, lots of contributors regularly develop this operating system.

 - Software platforms that use embedded Linux kernels are Busybox, Mobilnux, and Maemo.

 - It covers only 100kb of memory space, making it faster and more reliable.

 - The flexibility of configuration is not found in other operating systems.

 - Embedded applications (Example: SQL Lite, Boa, thttpd, PEG, NANO) supported.

 15. Mbed OS

-For the development of IoT embedded products, Mbed operating system uses an ARM processor.
+To develop IoT embedded products, the Mbed operating system uses an ARM processor.
 This is a free, open-source operating system focusing on IoT projects.
 A significant number of connectivity options include Wifi, Bluetooth, 6LowPan, Ethernet, Cellular, RFID, NFC, Thread, and more.
 Multilayer security of this IoT operating system provides profound reliability to customers.